JorgenDIF/RiotRythmFestival2024/README.md

 ## <a id="introduction">Introduction</a>
 Welcome to this freedom of music.
 This is where you will have your best time in 2024.

+## <a id="agile-methodology">Agile Methodology</a>
+This project is managed using Agile principles tailored for a solo developer, focusing on iterative development and continuous improvement.
+I utilize a flexible approach to project management that allows for adapting to changes and refining features based on ongoing evaluation and feedback.
+To help manage tasks and progress, I employ a Kanban board.
+The link to the board can be found [Here](https://github.com/users/JorgenDIF/projects/4).
+It provides a visual overview of ongoing, upcoming, and completed work, ensuring that I stay organized and focused on the most critical tasks at hand.
+This personal agility ensures that the development process remains aligned with the evolving project goals and my learning objectives.

 ## <a id="user-experience-ux">User Experience (UX)</a>
 ### <a id="the-strategy">The Strategy</a>